GabrielDyck/observablehq-github-contributions/src/index.md

 <!-- Plot of contributions repositories -->

-## What are the TOP 25 repositories to which I have contributed 2024?
+## What are the TOP 25 repositories I have contributed to in 2024?

 ```js
 function repositoryChart(data, { width }) {
     const TOP = 24; // Top 24 repositories + 1 "Others" category